qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 the shard does not have to be optimized again on the target node, making them immediately available.
 This way, Qdrant ensures that there will be no degradation in performance at the end of the transfer.
 Especially on large shards, this can give a huge performance improvement.
-2. The consistency and ordering guarantees can be `strong`[^ordered], required for some applications.
+2. The ordering guarantees can be `strong`[^ordered], required for some applications.

 The `stream_records` method is currently used as default.
 This may change in the future.